 How Sewer Service Charges Are Calculated

 Revenues to operate the District are collected annually from residents and businesses that are connected to the sanitary sewer system.
-The following information will explains how annual Sewer Service Charges are calculated and what steps businesses can take to minimize the charges.
+The following information explains how annual Sewer Service Charges are calculated and what steps businesses can take to minimize the charges.

 Annual Sewer Service Charges are placed on Alameda County property tax statements.
 The charges appear on the tax statement as a line item next to our contact number 477-7626 and are listed as "Union Sewer Svc."
 Sewer Service Charges are not a property tax and are not related to the assessed value of a property.
 They represent a charge for a service provided, similar to your phone and P.G. & E. bills.
 The District includes annual charges on property tax statements to save the administrative cost of generating and mailing our own invoices.
 More details on how the charges are calculated are provided below and on the Sample Sewer Service Charge Calculations page.